 Get a learner permit

 Getting a permit is the first step to get your driver license.
 Most people apply for a Class 'D - Operator' permit.
 1 You must be 16 or older and must apply in person at a DMV office.
-You do not need an appointment for the written test.
 Here are the steps you need to take:

 Step 1: Be prepared to take the written permit test